colinhacks/zod/README.md

 tuna.value; // "tuna"
 ```

-> Currently there is no support for Date or bigint literals in Zod.
+> Currently there is no support for Date literals in Zod.
 If you have a use case for this feature, please file an issue.

 ## Strings